lauderfamily/lauderfamily.github.io/_posts/2025-08-07-Cloudflare-DoH-Worker-Fanout-Logging-and-1-Click-Deploy.md

 - One‑click Deploy to Cloudflare: Spin it up fast, then tweak `wrangler.toml` and `src/config.js`.
 - Local/dev via Docker + workerd: Run it locally if you want.

 Looking to try it?
-See the README for setup, configuration, deploy, and Docker/workerd usage: [https://github.com/trevorlauder/cloudflare-doh-worker](https://github.com/trevorlauder/cloudflare-doh-worker)
+See the [README](https://github.com/trevorlauder/cloudflare-doh-worker) for setup, configuration, deploy, and Docker/workerd usage.